> Macadamia Nut Oil: Better than Olive Oil?

 * Extra virgin olive oil, but ideally you should favor mac oil!

 * ALERT: canola oil is junk, even the organic non-GMO stuff.
 It’s far too high in omega-6 and it’s closer to a frankenfood than most people realize.
-Toss canola oil ASAP if it’s in your home, don’t buy foods that contain it, and inform restaurants and manufacturers that you don’t want them to use canola either.
+Please toss canola oil ASAP if it’s in your home, don’t buy foods that contain it, and inform restaurants and manufacturers that you don’t want them to use canola either.